FAIRChemistry/datamodel_b06/specifications/datamodel_b06.md

   - Type: string
   - Description: Accepted name(s) of the reaction
   - Dataverse: pyDaRUS.EnzymeMl.reactions.name
-- __educts*__
+- __starting_materials*__
   - Type: string
   - Multiple: True
-  - Description: Definied samples that participated in the reaction as educts
+  - Description: Defines samples that participate in the reaction as starting materials
   - Dataverse: pyDaRUS.EnzymeMl.reactions.educts
 - __products*__
   - Type: string
   - Multiple: True
-  - Description: Definied samples that participated in the reaction as products
+  - Description: Defines samples that participate in the reaction as products
   - Dataverse: pyDaRUS.EnzymeMl.reactions.products
+- __solvents__
+  - Type: string
+  - Multiple: True
+  - Description: Defines samples that participate in the reaction as solvents
 - __intermediates__
   - Type: string
   - Multiple: True
-  - Description: Definied samples that participated in the reaction as intermediates
+  - Description: Defines samples that participate in the reaction as intermediates
   - Dataverse: pyDaRUS.EnzymeMl.reactions.modifiers
 - __catalysts__
   - Type: string
   - Multiple: True
-  - Description: Definied samples that participated in the reaction as (co-)catalysts
+  - Description: Defines samples that participate in the reaction as (co-)catalysts
   - Dataverse: pyDaRUS.EnzymeMl.reactions.modifiers
 - __generic_modifiers__
   - Type: string
   - Multiple: True
-  - Description: Definied samples that participated in the reaction in some other manner
+  - Description: Defines samples that participate in the reaction in some other manner
   - Dataverse: pyDaRUS.EnzymeMl.reactions.modifiers
 - __conditions*__
   - Type: Condition